 Year Dropout Leading To Child Marriage

-In addition to not being able to attend online classes and increased burden of household labour, one shadow epidemic that has resulted due to the COVID-19 pandemic is the early marriage of girls.
+In addition to not being able to attend online classes and the increased burden of household labour, one shadow epidemic that has resulted due to the COVID-19 pandemic is the early marriage of girls.
 The effects of the pandemic are life-altering for several girls in India, in the sense that many would never return to school and will be forced to get married.

 Patricia Scotland writes, “During the present COVID-19 pandemic, mass school closures are tending to entrench learning gaps between girls and boys and putting many more girls at risk of sexual exploitation, early pregnancy, and early or forced marriage.
 They also mean that children are unable to report abuse to a trusted teacher.”

 India faced an increase in child marriage during this lockdown.
-A month after the lockdown, a daily-wage laborer from Odisha tried to marry off his 16-year-old daughter to a 26-year-old truck driver
+A month after the lockdown, a daily-wage laborer from Odisha tried to marry off his 16-year-old daughter to a 26-year-old truck driver.

 Professor Amita Rampal, Educationist, Delhi University, states, “It is estimated that about 20 percent of girls are not going to come back to school after lockdown….most of the girls from families of migrant workers are in the vulnerable age where they are likely to get married.”